Ohio State Lima and It's Community

-As one of four regional campuses in The Ohio State University system, Ohio State Lima brings the University’s land grant mission to the people of west central Ohio.
-Students come from a 10-county region and beyond to begin their academic careers at the state’s premier research University.
+As one of six regional campuses in The Ohio State University system, Ohio State Lima brings the University’s land grant mission to the people of west central Ohio.
+Students come from a 10-county region and beyond to begin their academic careers at the state’s premier research university.

-Ohio State Lima combines the strength of the University’s programs and faculty with the appeal of a small college atmosphere, one-on-one interaction with professors, and a convenient location.
+Ohio State Lima combines the strength of the university’s programs and faculty with the appeal of a small college atmosphere, one-on-one interaction with professors, and a convenient location.
 All of the tenure-line faculty are members of their departments in Columbus.
-Since 1995, eight have won the prestigious Alumni Award for Distinguished Teaching, which recognizes the top professors in the classroom across all Ohio State campuses.
+Since 1995, 10 have won the prestigious Alumni Award for Distinguished Teaching, which recognizes the top professors in the classroom across all Ohio State campuses.
+Similarly, two lecturers on campus have earned the Provost’s Award for Distinguished Teaching by a Lecturer since 2013.

 From its location near the junction of Interstate 75 and U.S. 30, Lima has access to the best the Midwest has to offer.
 These major travel corridors make it easy to reach the region’s biggest cities, including Chicago, Indianapolis, Cincinnati, Columbus, Dayton, Toledo and Detroit.
 The area’s cultural life is enhanced by the Lima Symphony Orchestra, several arts organizations, community theater productions, numerous museums, and touring productions in the Veterans’ Memorial Civic and Convention Center.